12 Scenarios at a Glance

 Even under the most developer-favorable weighting, the gap between H (score ~79) and A (score ~40) narrows from ~75 points to ~40 points — but never closes.
 The developer's own best-case scenario still loses by a wide margin.

-The AECOM proposal (Scenario A) ranks last under every weight scheme tested.
+The stadium proposal (Scenario A) ranks last under every weight scheme tested.
 This is not a close call.
 It is not a matter of perspective.
 The forest destruction proposal is the worst option by any measure.

 Why?
 Scenario A scores 0 on tree canopy, urban heat, carbon, and air/water quality — four objectives that carry weight in every scheme.
 No reweighting can overcome four zeroes when other scenarios score 83–100 on those same dimensions.

-5Alternative Stadium Sites
+Alternative Stadium Sites

 Rank Score Acres Owner Address Current Use Floodplain